DARSakthi/DARSakthi.github.io/verses-lab.markdown

 Why Bayesian Brains Perform Poorly on Explicit Probabilistic Reasoning Problems.
 Ryan Smith, **Maxwell J D Ramstead**, **Alex Kiefer**.
 February 2022.
 PsyArXiv preprint.
 [Link](https://doi.org/10.31234/osf.io/hne9s).

 Stress and its Sequelae: An Active Inference Account of the Etiological Pathway From Allostatic Overload to Depression.
 Irene Arnaldo, Andrew W Corcoran, **Karl J Friston**, **Maxwell J D Ramstead**. _Neuroscience & Biobehavioral Reviews_, February 2022.
 [Link](https://www.sciencedirect.com/science/article/pii/S0149763422000793).

+# Comments on "How Particular is the Physics of the Free Energy Principle?"

+A group effort amongst lab members to take stock of the state of the art of the FEP around April/May 2022.
+The target article appeared in volume 40 of _Physics of Life Reviews_ ([link](https://www.sciencedirect.com/science/article/pii/S1571064521000749)), whilst the comments, and the authors' response to those comments, are to appear in volume 41.

+Some Minimal Notes on Notation and Minima: A Comment on "How Particular is the Physics of the Free Energy Principle?" by Aguilera, Millidge, Tschantz, and Buckley. **Maxwell J D Ramstead**\* and **Dalton A R Sakthivadivel**\*.
+April 2022.
+Preprint arXiv:2204.13576.
+[Link](https://arxiv.org/abs/2204.13576).
+* equal contributions; listed alphabetically by surname.